zypA13510/librespeed/doc_docker.md

-A docker version of LibreSpeed is available on docker hub: [https://hub.docker.com/r/adolfintel/speedtest/](https://hub.docker.com/r/adolfintel/speedtest/)
+A docker version of LibreSpeed is available here: [GitHub Packages](https://github.com/librespeed/speedtest/pkgs/container/speedtest)

-## Downloading from Docker hub
+## Downloading docker image
-To download LibreSpeed from the docker hub, use this command:
+To download LibreSpeed from the docker repo, use this command:

 ```
-docker pull adolfintel/speedtest
+docker pull ghcr.io/librespeed/speedtest
 ```

-You will now have a new docker image called `adolfintel/speedtest`.
+You will now have a new docker image called `librespeed/speedtest`.

 ## Docker Compose